reconjohn/PtD/docs/checklist.md

 > **Survey: compositions are the most desirable for the safety criteria while metal (standing seam) is the one as far as applicability is concerned.
 When it comes to the cost-effectiveness compositions and metal are considered almost the same.
 In general metal is expensive with higher upfront cost.
 But, with respect to durability and maintenance, metal could be cost-effective as good as compositions.**

-* Avoid vulnerable materials (e.g., tile an shake) for the solar system to sits on.
+* Avoid vulnerable materials (e.g., tile and shake) for the solar system to sits on.
 * Check the durability with respect to the expected period to use the solar system (e.g., if the system goes more than 30 years, compositions may be limited).
 * Design the material with supporting bases (e.g., flashing, penetration) of the solar system.
 * To avoid heat stroke of workers in summer, avoid reflected materials.